ualibraries/archivematica/README.md

   * nginx - the frontend nginx service
   * fits - the fits service

-These variables are set using the [setup-archivematica.sh](https://github.com/ualibraries/archivematica/blob/master/docker/setup-archivematica.sh) script, which runs in the filesender-phpfpm docker container the first time it starts up from the location /setup.sh.
+These variables are set using the [setup-archivematica.sh](https://github.com/ualibraries/archivematica/blob/master/docker/setup-archivematica.sh) script, which runs the first time the starts up.

 ### Persistant Mount Points